sobrinho/range_sentence_parser/README.md

 Parser for range sentences like '1990; 1995-2000; 2005'.

-I use it primarily for reports but can be used for anything else.
+I have used it primarily for reports but can be used for anything else.

 ## Installation